Minimal residual disease: Patient-specific testing

 Patient-specific MRD detection using immunoglobulin (IG) or T-cell receptors (TCR) is gaining popularity as a way of measuring MRD in leukemias that do not contain a chromosomal translocation or other leukemic specific marker.
-In this case, the leukemic specific IG or TCR clone is amplified using PCR and the variable region of the IG or TCR is sequenced.
+In this case, the leukemic-specific IG or TCR clone is amplified using PCR and the variable region of the IG or TCR is sequenced.
 From this sequence, PCR primers are designed that will only amplify the specific leukemic clone from the patient.

-Both the DNA and RNA based tests require that a pathologist examine the bone marrow to determine which leukaemic specific sequence to target.
-Once the target is determined, a sample of blood or bone marrow is obtained, nucleic acid is extracted, and the sample analyzed for the leukaemic sequence.
-These tests are very specific, and detect leukaemic cells at levels down to one cell in a million, though the limit typically achieved is 1 in 10,000 to 1 in 100,000 cells.
-For comparison, the limit of what one can detect using traditional morphologic examinations using a microscope is about 1 cell in 100.
+Both the DNA- and RNA-based tests require that a pathologist examine the bone marrow to determine which leukemic specific sequence to target.
+Once the target is determined, a sample of blood or bone marrow is obtained, nucleic acid is extracted, and the sample analyzed for the leukemic sequence.
+These tests are very specific and detect leukemic cells at levels down to one cell in a million, though the limit typically achieved is one in 10,000 to one in 100,000 cells.
+For comparison, the limit of what one can detect using traditional morphologic examinations using a microscope is about one cell in 100.

 Immunological tests

-Immunological-based testing of leukaemias utilizes proteins on the surface of the cells.
+Immunological-based testing of leukemias utilizes proteins on the surface of the cells.
 White blood cells (WBC) can show a variety of proteins on the surface depending upon the type of WBC.
-Leukaemic cells often show quite unusual and unique combinations (leukemic phenotype) of these cell surface proteins.
+Leukemic cells often show quite unusual and unique combinations (leukemic phenotype) of these cell surface proteins.
 These proteins can be stained with fluorescent dye labeled antibodies and detected using flow cytometry.
-The limit of detection of immunological tests is generally about 1 in 10,000 cells and cannot be used on leukaemias that don't have an identifiable and stable leukaemic phenotype.
+The limit of detection of immunological tests is generally about one in 10,000 cells and cannot be used on leukemias that don't have an identifiable and stable leukemic phenotype.